 Using the rvars Argument

 The function also provides an alternative approach for constructing the variance-covariance matrix using the rvars argument.
-Here, one must specify the names of the variables in the dataset that correspond to the correlation matrices of the studies (the variables should be specified as a vector; e.g., c(var1, var2, var3)).
+Here, one must specify the names of the variables in the dataset that correspond to the correlation matrices of the studies.
+The variables should be specified as a vector (e.g., c(var1, var2, var3)) and do not need to be quoted.

 study yi vi r1 r2 r3 r4